 Bald Eagle

-Bald Eagles, or Haliaeetus leucocephalus, need no introduction, though many Americans have never see none in person.
+Bald Eagles, or Haliaeetus Leucocephalus, need no introduction, though many Americans have never see none in person.
 Their natural range includes the entirety of the US with the exception of Hawaii, and in their formative years they can range for thousands of miles, hundreds of miles in a day, until they settle somewhat in their mid single digit years.
 They can live for decades, the oldest Bald Eagle having been recorded at 38 years old at the time of its demise.
 Until 4-5 years old, adolescent eagles do not have the famous coloring of their elders, but rather a darker and more mottled appearance.
 Only with maturity do they gain their shiny white heads.

 Benjamin Franklin was a documented hater when it came to the Bald Eagle.
 He was in favor of making the national bird of the United States the turkey, a much more noble bird according to old Ben.